Where to See Puffins in Iceland

 Where is the best place to see puffins in Iceland?
 Can you find puffins throughout the year?
 Are there any tours particularly tailored to puffin watching?
 How close will they let you get?
 Discover all you need to know about Iceland’s most adorable animal.

-It is little wonder why so many coming to Iceland seek out the nation’s puffin population.
-These beautiful little birds, with their brightly coloured bills, emotive watery eyes, and clumsy, wobbling walk, are intrinsically likeable creatures, and they are very easy to attribute with human traits.
+It is little wonder why so many coming to Iceland seek out the nation's puffin population.
+These beautiful little birds, with their brightly colored bills, emotive watery eyes, and clumsy, wobbling walk, are intrinsically likable creatures, and they are very easy to attribute with human traits.
 After all, they nest in lifelong pairs, nurture their chicks as a couple, and have clear social bonds within the colony.

 - Learn all you need to know about Wildlife and Animals in Iceland